MHDGhanemBalhawan/koa-api-starter/README.md

 # Backend Setup

-1. Download or clone the repository
+**1. Download or clone the repository**

 ## Install MySQL on Ubuntu:

-###2.
-To install MySQL, run the following command from a terminal prompt:
+**2. To install MySQL, run the following command from a terminal prompt:**

 `sudo apt-get update`
 `sudo apt-get install mysql-server`

-###3.
-Once the installation is complete, the MySQL server should be started automatically.
-You can run the following command from a terminal prompt to check whether the MySQL server is running:
+**3. Once the installation is complete, the MySQL server should be started automatically.
+You can run the following command from a terminal prompt to check whether the MySQL server is running:**

 `sudo netstat -tap | grep mysql`